Cafes

 Make My Day

-Make My Day, AKA Day Made Supreme, AKA Coffee Supreme, may go by a number of names, but they sure know how to do one thing consistently—good coffee.
+Make My Day, AKA Day Made Supreme, AKA Coffee Supreme, may go by a number of names, but they sure know how to do one thing consistently—excellent coffee.
 Pair that with their toasties, and you’ve got yourself a winner.

 ST. ALi